govuk-one-login/mobile-wallet-example-credential-issuer/example-credential-issuer/docs/infrastructure.md

 Note: before an instance of the Example Credential Issuer can be deployed both stacks Platform CA, and Document Signing Certificate Issuer (DSC), need to be deployed.

-If Platform CA and DSC are deployed in a separate environment from the Example Credential Issuer stack - then permissions on the DSC need to allow access on both S3 Bucket Policy and the Signing Key.
+If Platform CA and DSC stacks are deployed in a separate environment to the Example Credential Issuer stack - then permissions on the DSC stack need to allow access on both S3 Bucket Policy and the Signing Key.
->>>>>>> 83b280c (Update example-credential-issuer/docs/infrastructure.md)